 Meet Dr. Uddin

 I was drawn to psychiatry and internal medicine primarily to bridge the gap between the two and improve the stigma of psychiatry.
 Despite the prevalence of psychiatric disorders, they are often written off and not considered as severe as medical diagnoses.
-However, I know both from treating it regularly, as well as my personal battle with bipolar disorder, for example, how difficult it can be.
+However, I know both from treating it regularly and my battle with bipolar disorder, for example, how difficult it can be.
 When not recognized and managed appropriately, it can be just as debilitating as any medical condition out there, as it once was for me.
 I feel my journey with mental health, which has been anything but smooth, uniquely allows me to relate to and empathize with patients.

 Throughout the process, I encourage my patients to be active members of their treatment team.
 I do not believe in dictating one’s care but rather I present treatment options, risks, benefits, and allow the patient to express their concerns.
 We collaborate to formulate a treatment plan together.

 I understand it may be difficult to ask for help.
 It took significant struggles in my life before I decided to do so.
 However, I do not regret it.
 I assure you; I will listen intently and make you feel heard and validated.
 I consider it an honor and a privilege to care for patients.
 Thank you for the opportunity!